Henry00IS/DynamicLighting/README.md

 The Vertex Tracer brings an old school lighting technique to Unity.

-It traces from all vertices of static meshes to the light sources in the scene.
+It traces from all light sources to the vertices of static meshes in the scene.
 If unobstructed the vertex will be lit with the color.
-Obviously with the inverse square law and so on.
+It incorporates as many lighting principles as possible, with diffusion, attenuation (inverse square law) etc. It also comes with anti-lights that subtract lighting.
+These can for example be used to ensure certain door or pathways are black.

 ![Example of the vertex lighting technique](https://github.com/Henry00IS/VertexTracer/wiki/images/home/example1.png)
 ![Example of the vertex lighting technique](https://github.com/Henry00IS/VertexTracer/wiki/images/home/example2.png)